-The project is concerned with making society work, As such it would most naturally be treated as a non-profit organization.
+The project is concerned with a specific part of the more generic (global!) idea of making society work, As such it would most naturally be treated as a non-profit organization.
 There are many ways in which the methods described in written material for the project could be used for profit.
 A separate website is addressed to people who might wish to use these methods for personal gain.
 As explained on that site, the pursuit of profit is not inconsistent with the kind of social change which will make society better.

 It seems likely that the greatest benefit to human society will come from the application of social technology in many different ways and for many different purposes.
 There is certainly a potential for commercial application of social technology but the idea of this technology being entirely in the hands of people seeking a profit is disturbing.